Magnentius: Usurper

 Magnentius quickly attracted the loyalty of the provinces of Britannia, Gaul, and Hispania, and immediately moved to control Italy.
 He did so within a month of his ascension, appointing Fabius Titianus to the position of praefectus urbis to govern Rome.
 He seems to have secured Africa quickly as well, thus inheriting all of Constans' former territory except Illyria (which would shortly come under the control of Vetranio).

 Magnentius' early reign is marked by a series of bids for political legitimacy.
-Lacking a connection to the Constantinian dynasty, Magnentius married Justina, great-granddaughter of Constantine (and future wife of Valentinian).
+Lacking a connection to the Constantinian dynasty, Magnentius married Justina, possibly a great-granddaughter of Constantine (and future wife of Valentinian).
 Magnentius attempted to create an image of himself as a liberator, and minted coins with such inscriptions as 'liberator of the Roman world.'
 Further, Magnentius seems to have initially pursued a policy of diplomacy with Constantius, hoping to induce the emperor to recognize him officially: for the first six months of his reign, Magnentius spoke of Constantius as his senior and minted coins bearing his image.
 Magnentius also appealed to the controversial bishop Athanasius—who in the end chose to side with Constantius—and repealed some of Constans' restrictions on pagan sacrifice in Italy.
-This latter decision, aimed at winning the support of wealthy Italian pagans, proved to be a rather crude political maneuver, and earned Magnentius a reputation as a pagan himself.

-Despite his efforts Magnentius remained politically vulnerable.
+This latter decision, aimed at winning the support of wealthy Italian pagans, proved to be a rather crude political maneuver, and earned Magnentius a reputation as a pagan himself.Despite his efforts Magnentius remained politically vulnerable.
 Constantius reasoned that legitimizing the man who murdered his brother would set an unacceptable precedent, and so prepared to march West.
 In Italy, Magnentius' hold over Rome proved tenuous, and Julius Nepotianus, Constantine's nephew, took and held the city for 27 days.
 Magnentius dispatched Marcellinus (now promoted to magister officiorum) to retake the city.
 In Illyria, Vetranio was acclaimed emperor with the support of Constantius' sister Constantina on 1 March 350.
 Though he publicly allied with Magnentius, many modern scholars contend that Vetranio was working for Constantius from the beginning, preventing Magnentius from threatening Constantinople until Constantius could march West.

 There is little evidence to suggest that Magnentius' rule was tyrannical or unjust.
 In a funeral oration for the emperor Julian, the orator Libanius concedes that Magnentius "governed [the empire] in accordance with the laws."
 This, along with the speed with which he attracted the provinces of Britain and Hispania, may indicate that his administration was relatively competent.